open-telemetry/semantic-conventions/docs/dotnet/dotnet-aspnetcore-metrics.md

 ## Routing

-All routing metrics are reported by `Microsoft.AspNetCore.Routing` meter.
+All routing metrics are reported by the `Microsoft.AspNetCore.Routing` meter.

 ### Metric: `aspnetcore.routing.match_attempts`